-BAR directs a portion of the Enhanced Area fleet to STAR certified stations.
-(Both licensed Test Only stations and licensed Test and Repair stations may qualify for STAR certification).
+BAR directs a portion of the Enhanced Area fleet to STAR certified stations via message on the Department of Motor Vehicles (DMV) registration renewal.
+(Both licensed test only stations and licensed test and repair stations may qualify for STAR certification).
 Currently, these directed vehicles fall under two categories:

-- Am rofile.
+- Profile.
 The Profile is a statistical model used to identify vehicles more likely than others to fail a Smog Check inspection.
 Vehicles identified by the Profile must receive certification at a STAR station. - 2% Random Sample.
 For program evaluation purposes, 2% of the vehicles in Enhanced Areas are randomly selected for certification at a STAR station.

-Directed vehicles can only receive Smog Check certification from STAR Test Only or STAR Test and Repair stations.
-Ordinary Repair Only and Test and Repair stations may perform the needed repairs but must refer the vehicle back to a STAR certified station for Smog Check certification.
+Directed vehicles can only receive Smog Check certification from STAR test only or STAR test and repair stations.
+Ordinary repair only and test and repair stations may perform the needed repairs but must refer the vehicle back to a STAR certified station for Smog Check certification.
 When applicable, a directed vehicle may also be certified by a Referee facility.
 (For more information about STAR station certification, see section 1.2.4).

-H&S § 44010.5, § 44014.7, § 44024.5, CCR § 3392.2, § 3340.41 (e)
+H&S §§ 44010.5, 44014.7, 44024.5, CCR §§ 3392.2, 3340.41(e)